Vaginal Davis: Artistry

 Davis' performances are also, according to journalist Ali Fitzgerald, "giddy, satirical stabs at the old-world order, leveling criticism at white privilege and the patriarchy with nuanced wit and game-show-style camp.
 The Vaginal Davis persona is a complex mixture of queercore punk antics and MGM studio glamour, reflecting Davis' socially engaged and aesthetically consistent interests."
 She was also a muse to German choreographer Pina Bausch, as well as fashion designer Rick Owens and photographer Catherine Opie.
 Jamie Stewart of Xiu Xiu also stated that "I am bi and found artists that were androgynous hit me hard – Peter Murphy, David Bowie, Morrissey.
 But there was a drag queen named Vaginal Davis that changed my life.
 I had no idea you could be punk and a drag queen and ultra intense and insane and hot and brilliant all at the same time."

 Davis also claims, in a 2015 interview with Bedford and Brooklyns Nicole Disser, that much of her artwork and performances are inspired by her late mother's artistic ability, stating, "I'm so intertwined with my mother.
 My whole career as an artist, and all of my visual art, is basically co-opting my mother.
 My mother didn't consider herself an artist, she just made stuff.
 Looking back to the things that she did, they were installations, assemblages – things in the art world that have proper names to them – she was doing this way back then.
 If I get any notice for any of my artworks or any of my performances, it's because I just copied my mother."

 In 2018, Davis was awarded $10,000 U.S. Dollars for receiving the Sustained Achievement Award from the non-profit organization Queer|Art, which offers support and mentorship to LGBTQIA+ identifying artists.

 Personal life

-Davis has chosen to keep her exact birth year, as well as the name she was given at birth, secret.
+Davis has chosen to keep her exact birth year, as well as the name she was given at birth, private.